A peek at Emacs 24.4: prettify-symbols-mode

 lengths to bring proper mathematical notation to Haskell code.
 We can achieve more or less the same effect

-, but one have to ask themselves where should we draw the border between
+with prettify-symbols-mode, but one have to ask themselves where should we draw the border between

 tasteful and distasteful prettifications.